 The WAG appraisal staff members are not assigned any one geographical area of the county.
-The category of property, the nature of the business, and whether or not the district has the staff resources available can each be a determining factor in identifying which properties are appraised by WAG and which properties are appraised by the district's appraisal staff.
-WAG appraisers are trained by accompanying appraisers who have performed field visit and appraisal functions for a number of years.
-In additions each WAG appraiser is registered with the Texas Department of Licensing and Regulation and is either a RPA or is working towards the RPA designation.
-Each WAG appraiser is responsible for the completeness and correctness of their valuation work, but a new appraiser is encouraged to seek the advice of and review by experienced appraisal staff.
+The category of property, the nature of the business, and whether the district has the staff resources available can each be a determining factor in identifying which properties are appraised by WAG and which properties are appraised by the district's appraisal staff.
+WAG appraisers are trained by accompanying appraisers who have performed field visit and appraisal functions for several years.
+In addition, each WAG appraiser is registered with the Texas Department of Licensing and Regulation and is either an RPA or is working towards the RPA designation.
+Each WAG appraiser is responsible for the completeness and correctness of their valuation work, but a new appraiser is required to seek the advice of and review by experienced appraisal staff.